vutuanlinh2k2/dtickets/README.md

 ### Backend

-1. Set up production database (PostgreSQL recommended)
+1. Set up production database (SQLite is used by default)
 2. Configure environment variables
 3. Deploy to your preferred hosting service
 4. Ensure indexer runs continuously